zhangdongkun98/carla/Docs/build_faq.md

     Expected disk space to build CARLA.
     </h5></summary>

   It is advised to have at least 30/50GB.
-Building CARLA requires about 25GB of disk space, plus Unreal Engine, which is quite a similar size.
+Building CARLA from source requires about 25GB of disk space, not counting Unreal Engine installation, which is quite a similar size.

-Unreal Engine on Linux requires much more disk space as it keeps all the intermediate files.
-[This thread](https://answers.unrealengine.com/questions/430541/linux-engine-size.html) discusses the matter.
+  Unreal Engine on Linux requires much more disk space as it keeps all the intermediate files, take a look at [this thread](https://answers.unrealengine.com/questions/430541/linux-engine-size.html) about the matter.
   </details>

 <!-- ======================================================================= -->